apache/incubator-devlake-website/docs/Metrics/CFR.md

 <b>Transformation Rules Required</b>

 This metric relies on:
-- Deployment configuration in Jenkins, GitLab or GitHub transformation rules to let DevLake know what CI builds/jobs can be regarded as `Deployments`.
+- Deployment configuration in Jenkins, GitLab, GitHub or BitBucket transformation rules to let DevLake know which CI builds/jobs can be regarded as `Deployments`.
-- Incident configuration in Jira, GitHub or TAPD transformation rules to let DevLake know what CI builds/jobs can be regarded as `Incidents`.
+- Incident configuration in Jira, GitHub or TAPD transformation rules to let DevLake know which issues can be regarded as `Incidents`.

 <b>SQL Queries</b>

-If you want to measure the monthly trend of change failure rate as the picture shown below, run the following SQL in Grafana.
+If you want to measure the monthly trend of change failure rate, run the following SQL in Grafana.

 ![](/img/Metrics/cfr-monthly.jpeg)

 ```
 with _deployments as (
--- get the deployment count each month
+-- get the deployments in each month
 	SELECT
-		date_format(finished_date,'%y/%m') as month,
+	  date_format(ct.finished_date,'%y/%m') as month,
-		COUNT(distinct id) AS deployment_count
+		ct.id AS deployment_id
 	FROM
-		cicd_tasks
+		cicd_tasks ct
+		join project_mapping pm on ct.cicd_scope_id = pm.row_id
 	WHERE
+	  pm.project_name in ($project)
-		type = 'DEPLOYMENT'
+		and type = 'DEPLOYMENT'
 		and result = 'SUCCESS'
-	GROUP BY 1
+		and environment = 'PRODUCTION'
 ),

 _incidents as (
--- get the incident count each month
+-- get the incidents (caused by deployments) that are created within the selected time period in the top-right corner
 	SELECT
-		date_format(created_date,'%y/%m') as month,
+		date_format(i.created_date,'%y/%m') as month,
-		COUNT(distinct id) AS incident_count
+		i.id AS incident_id,
+		pim.deployment_id
 	FROM
-		issues
+		issues  i
+	  join project_issue_metrics pim on i.id = pim.id
 	WHERE
+	  pim.project_name in ($project) and
-		type = 'INCIDENT'
+		i.type = 'INCIDENT'
-	GROUP BY 1
 ),

 _calendar_months as(